Samuel Favell

 Samuels’s son John followed the same path in being apprenticed to his father, by now described as a Woolen Draper of Fenchurch Street, becoming free in 1827 and presumably going into business with Samuel.

 As well as his trade associations with the Cloth Workers Company, Samuel was interested in Radical Politics and held sympathies with the struggles of the French Revolution and the possibilities of a Republic as opposed to a Monarchy.
-These views were not popular within the City Guilds and Samuel was at one point lampooned in the Times Newspaper with satirical pieces supposedly penned by ‘Sammy Slop’ about the ‘Southwark Slop Seller’ or ‘Moden Reformer.’
+These views were not popular within the City Guilds and Samuel was at one point lampooned in the Times Newspaper with satirical pieces supposedly penned by ‘Sammy Slop’ about the ‘Southwark Slop Seller’ or ‘Modern Reformer.’

 Later, these frictions seem to have been overcome and from 1809 to 1829 Samuel was a member of the Common Council of the City of London, the City Corporation that governed the City of London.
 Not forgetting he was the Master of the Clothworkers company in 1813 and would have been involved in the City Guildhalls.
 His Slops business obviously enabled him to invest in freehold properties and benefit from the rents accrued, acquiring him a tidy sum over the years.

-However, he was a philanthropist as well as a businessman, and was one of the Founders of Mill Hill School, involved in the foundation of the Guildhall Library, the University of London, and the Sunday School Society.
+Samuel was a philanthropist as well as a businessman, and was one of the Founders of Mill Hill School, involved in the foundation of the Guildhall Library, the University of London, and the Sunday School Society.

 He was a Deacon of the Camberwell Congregational Church and ‘worked untiringly for Catholic Emancipation and Parliamentary Reform, and for the abolition of the Slave Trade, and slavery, and the atrocious cruelties of the Criminal Law’ according to the history of Mill Hill School 1807 – 1923.